-The following Municipal Service Review (MSR) focuses on Westborough Water District.
-The Westborough Water District was created in 1961 to provide domestic water and sewer service to an undeveloped area of unincorporated San Mateo County located west of South San Francisco, north of San Bruno, and south of Daly City.
+The following Municipal Service Review (MSR) focuses on the Westborough Water District (WWD or the District).
+The District was created in 1961 to provide domestic water and sewer service to an undeveloped area of unincorporated San Mateo County located west of South San Francisco, north of San Bruno, and south of Daly City.
 In 1964, this area was annexed to the City of South San Francisco and is now known as the Westborough neighborhood.

-WWD serves approximately 12,000 customers, about 20% of the population of the City of South San Francisco, in the Westborough area of the City.
-The District purchase water from the San Francisco Public Utilities Commission and has an agreement with the North San Mateo County Sanitation District for wastewater treatment.
-WWD Service fees are adequate to cover water and wastewater costs.
+WWD serves approximately 13,486 customers, about 20% of the population of the City of South San Francisco, in the Westborough area of the City.
+The District purchases water from the San Francisco Public Utilities Commission (SFPUC) and has an agreement with the North San Mateo County Sanitation District (NSMCSD) for wastewater treatment.
+WWD service fees are adequate to cover water and wastewater costs.

 The boundaries of the WWD overlap with the City of South San Francisco.
-The City provides sewer service to residents in the City, with the exception of WWD.
-WWD has a Sphere of Influence designation of "status quo", which has been maintained since 1987.
-This SOI designation anticipates no change in the district's boundaries or organization No proposal for reorganization has been summited by the District, the City of South San Francisco, or other affected party in the 35 years since that SOI designation was reaffirmed.
+The City provides sewer service to residents in the City, with the exception of Westborough neighborhood.
+WWD has a Sphere of Influence(SOI) designation of "status quo", which has been maintained since 1987.
+This SOI designation anticipates no change in the district's boundaries or organization.
+No proposal for reorganization has been summitted by the District, the City of South San Francisco, or other affected party in the 35 years since that SOI designation was reaffirmed.

-While there is no proposed change to the designation, the MSR should explore potential governance/service options that could be considered for WWD, including the formation or a subsidiary district, merger with South San Francisco, or dissolution.
+While there is no proposed change to the designation, the MSR should explore potential governance/service options that could be considered for WWD, including the formation of a subsidiary district, merger with South San Francisco, or dissolution.